With an earthy, nutty flavor, and a wonderfully creamy texture, this Nameko Mushroom Miso Soup is a perfect way to welcome autumn!

 Have you tried this variety of Japanese mushrooms called nameko mushrooms (なめこ)?
 During autumn when mushrooms are in season, we often enjoy nameko mushrooms in our miso soup.

 Nameko mushrooms have a glossy viscid texture, and they are extremely slippery especially when you try to pick them up with a pair of chopsticks.
 When I was young, I would challenge myself by lifting the mushrooms one at a time without letting it fall back into the soup.
 Well, until my mom told me not to play with food.
-Now it’s time test out your chopstick skill, and enjoy the delicious Nameko Mushroom Miso Soup (なめこ汁) while you’re at it.
+Now it’s time to test out your chopstick skill and enjoy the delicious Nameko Mushroom Miso Soup (なめこ汁) while you’re at it.

 What Are Nameko Mushrooms?

 With small round caps and slender stems, nameko mushrooms are one of the popular culinary mushrooms in Japan.
 We call them the ‘slimy mushroom’ because of their slippery, gooey texture.
 In English, the mushrooms are also known as the Forest Nameko and the Butterscotch mushroom.

 Nameko come in clusters just like shimeji mushrooms, but you can easily tell them apart by their orange-amber color and glossy sheen appearance.
 The unique texture is caused by a layer of natural gelatin that coats the surface of the mushrooms.

 When cooked, nameko mushrooms have a mild earthy flavor and a nutty aroma.
 In Japanese cuisine, nameko mushrooms are most commonly incorporated into miso soup.
 The gelatinous texture of the mushrooms helps to thicken and enhance the salty taste of the soup.

 In my elementary school days, boys used to call me nameko as my name Namiko sounded just like these mushrooms.
 I took it as a compliment since the mushrooms are small but mighty. 🙂